 Sarandon earned her first Academy Award nomination for Atlantic City (1980) starring opposite screen legend Burt Lancaster.
-But her career really seemed to pick up steam later that decade with appearances in The Witches of Eastwick (1987) and Bull Durham (1988).
+However, her career really picked up steam later that decade with appearances in The Witches of Eastwick (1987) and Bull Durham (1988).
 In The Witches of Eastwick, she played one of three women seduced by the devil (Jack Nicholson) and developed special powers.
 This lighthearted battle of good vs. evil showed Sarandon’s comedic talents.
 In Bull Durham, she played Annie Savoy, a smart and sexy baseball groupie who becomes involved with hotshot pitcher Ebby Calvin "Nuke" LaLoosh, played by Tim Robbins.
-Robbins would become her partner in real life.
+Robbins would later become her partner in real life.

 In 2009, Sarandon returned to Broadway in a critically acclaimed production of Eugene Ionesco's Exit the King, playing Queen Marguerite to Geoffrey Rush's King Berenger.
 On the big screen, Sarandon took on a supporting role in The Lovely Bones (2009), a film adaptation of the best-selling novel by Alice Sebold, in addition to roles in various films and TV series, including The Big C (2012), Arbitrage (2012), Cloud Atlas (2012), Tammy (2014) and The Meddler (2015).

-In 2017, Sarandon played screen legend Bette Davis, co-starring with Jessica Lange as Joan Crawford, in FX's series Feud.
+In 2017, Sarandon played screen legend Bette Davis, co-starring with Jessica Lange as Joan Crawford, in the TV series Feud.
 The television show, developed by Ryan Murphy, focused on the legendary bitter rivalry between the two Hollywood icons.
-Both actresses were praised for their work on the show, with Sarandon earning Emmy and Golden Globe consideration.
+Both actresses were praised for their work on the show, with Sarandon earning Emmy and Golden Globe nominations.

 In 2016, Sarandon was an outspoken supporter of Democratic presidential candidate Bernie Sanders, before casting her vote for Jill Stein of the Green Party.
 The following year, in an interview with The Guardian, the actress recalled the personal attacks she received for not supporting Hillary Clinton, and doubled down on her assertions that the former secretary of state was "very, very dangerous."